School Days (video game): Reception

-The anime series has won the Hisashi Maeda Award in the 7th Japanese Otaku Awards in 2007.
+The anime series won the Hisashi Maeda Award in the 2007 Japanese Otaku Awards.

 Anime News Networks Theron Martin enjoyed the anime series and gave it a B+, saying "Despite its efforts to analyze and reinterpret harem series, School Days probably would have sunk into anime obscurity if not for the nature of its final episode and the circumstances surrounding it not airing.
 However, those analytical efforts give it a value beyond its sensationalism.
 If viewers find Makoto unlikable, it is because he was meant to be an object lesson, not someone that they should want to relate to.
 That the actions of him and the others progressively push the series away from what's expected of harem series holds a fascination akin to watching a train wreck play out in very slow motion".
 UK Anime Network, a British online anime and manga magazine, gave the television series a 7 out of 10, summarizing it as "An utter subversion of the high school romance genre, which is disturbing and unsettling... yet oddly compelling in its own way."
-Takato of the french website Manga News gave the anime series 17 out of 20, and describes the series as "School Days is not a joyful romance but rather oppressive, destabilizing and unhealthy because of the behavior of the characters.
+Takato of the French website Manga News gave the anime series 17 out of 20, and describes the series as "School Days is not a joyful romance but rather oppressive, destabilizing and unhealthy because of the behavior of the characters.
 We are certainly shocked, but this is precisely what makes the strength of this unique series.
 School Days is certainly a series to watch to be amazed, or to be amused by all these humiliations if you are sadistic."
 THEM Anime Reviews, a website devoted to the review of anime, gave the series a less favorable 1 out of 5 stars, citing "overblown, shallow, and flat" characters and that although "School Days looks fascinating when you see screenshots of it and read episode guides", the reviewer found it to be "annoying, stupid, mean-spirited, and full of some of the biggest idiots [he had] seen in an anime in a long time."

 On June 12, 2015, the Chinese Ministry of Culture listed School Days among 38 anime and manga titles banned in China.